jdx/mise/docs/configuration.md

 ### `RTX_VERBOSE=1`

-This shows the installation output during `rtx install` and `rtx plugin install`.
+This shows the installation output during `mise install` and `mise plugin install`.
 This should likely be merged so it behaves the same as `RTX_DEBUG=1` and we don't have 2 configuration for the same thing, but for now it is its own config.